-Valuation of equity investments
+Valuation of equity investments (Note 13)

-profit or loss at 31 March 2021 were valued at following: £613,847 (consolidated) and £510,744 (parent company) (see Note 12 of the financial statements).
-These unquoted investments account for a significant portion of the total assets of the group and parent company.
+The total investments held at fair value through profit or loss at 31 March 2021 were valued at £4,716,080 (consolidated) and £4,671,925 (parent company).
+These include both quoted and unquoted investments which account for a significant portion of the total assets of the group and parent company.